Do We Still Need Humans in the Loop? Human vs. LLM Annotation in Active Learning for TikTok Hate Speech Detection: Methodology

 \subsection{Active Learning Design}

 We implement pool-based AL for \textsc{AL-Human} and \textsc{AL-LLM}.
-Both conditions start from identical initial states: the same unlabelled pool and a class-balanced, party-stratified seed set of 30 comments (5 per party), following \citet{fairstein2024class}.
-Since labels are collected prior to experiments, we simulate the AL loop by revealing pre-existing labels when queried.
-In each of 10 rounds, the top 50 most informative instances are selected, yielding a maximum of 530 labelled examples at round~10 (30 seed + 500 acquired).
-We evaluate two acquisition strategies: \textbf{Entropy}, selecting instances with the highest predictive entropy over the softmax output; and \textbf{BALD}~\citep{houlsby2011bayesian}, selecting instances maximising mutual information between predictions and model parameters, estimated via MC Dropout~\citep{gal2016dropout} with 10 forward passes.
-After each round, the classifier is retrained from scratch and evaluated on the held-out test set; learning curves report mean and standard deviation across 10 random seeds.
+Both start from a class-balanced, party-stratified seed set of 30 comments (5 per party), following \citet{fairstein2024class}, and simulate the AL loop by revealing pre-existing labels when queried.
+In each of 10 rounds, the top 50 most informative instances are selected, yielding up to 530 labeled examples at round 10.
+After each round, the classifier is retrained from scratch.